Outbound sales have become much harder these last few years.

 Response rate is the percentage of your list that responds to your emails.
 This measures how enticing your email body is.

-The response rate is higher when targets already know who you are (e.g., the pre-targeting
+The response rate is higher when targets already know who you are (e.g., the

-this is the most important metric---you need to book calls to close sales. - Body
+to book meetings, this is the most important metric---you need to book calls to

-email testing: Try different persuasive flows to find the most promising value proposition/
+close sales. - Body email testing: Try different persuasive flows to find the

-benefits copy.
-I recommend working with different psychological angles like "loss
+most promising value proposition/ benefits copy.
+I recommend working with

-aversion principle," "benefits-oriented," and "pain removal," but always keep it
+"benefits-oriented," and "pain removal," but always keep it short ('n sweet, as

-short ('n sweet, as Salesloft would say).
+Salesloft would say).

 - CTA: Interest-based CTA vs. Demo vs. requesting time